 Education, plain and simple.

 The legal cannabis industry operates with a level of confidence that the real risk of consequences is mostly theoretical rather than actual.
 This is borne from the industry’s axiomatic experience over the past roughly five years that one’s level of compliance, transparency, reporting and accountability is directly proportional to the level of actual risk one may be exposed to.
-In other words, there is a reasonably dependable roadmap to remaining above the fray of potential penalties and negative consequences by adhering to demonstrated “best practices.”
+In other words, there is a reasonably dependable roadmap to remaining above the fray of potential penalties and negative consequences by adhering to proven best practices.

-No U.S. financial institution has suffered penalties, sanctions or punishment during this period for making a reasonably compliant (or better) and transparent effort to bank the marijuana industry.
+No U.S. financial institution has suffered penalties, sanctions or punishment for making a reasonably compliant and transparent effort to bank the marijuana industry.